One Big Beautiful Bill Act: Charitable contributions tax deduction

 Effective January 1, 2026, the law allows a tax deduction for charitable contributions made in cash by an individual who does not itemize their tax deductions.
 The deduction is limited to $1,000 (or $2,000 if married filing jointly).
 The deduction is not allowed for contributions to donor-advised funds or private non-operating foundations.
 Carrying over excess charitable contributions to other years is not allowed if the person does not itemize their tax deductions.

-Effective January 1, 2026, for individuals who itemize their charitable contributions, a tax deduction is allowed only for the amount that exceeds 0.5 percent of their adjusted gross income.
+Effective January 1, 2026, for individuals who itemize their tax deductions, a tax deduction is allowed only for the amount that exceeds 0.5 percent of their adjusted gross income.
 (Note: For this purpose, adjusted gross income is calculated without reducing it by the amount of charitable contributions made.)

-The law makes permanent a temporary limit on tax deductions for charitable contributions of up to 60 percent of their adjusted gross income to 501(c)(3) public charities.
+The law makes permanent a temporary limit on cash tax deductions for charitable contributions of up to 60 percent of their adjusted gross income to 501(c)(3) public charities.
 This only applies if the individual itemizes their tax deductions.

 Effective January 1, 2026, the tax benefit for charitable contributions made by an individual that itemizes their tax deductions is limited to 35% of the amount contributed, even if they are in a marginal tax bracket higher than 35%.